 A soil and plant-based retention practice that captures and biologically degrades pollutants as water infiltrates through subsurface layers containing microbes that treat pollutants.
 Treated runoff is then slowly infiltrated and recharges the groundwater.
-These biological processes operate in all infiltration-based strategies, including the previously described retention systems.

 Blended Transition

 A connection with a grade of 5 percent or less between the level of the pedestrian walkway and the level of the crosswalk1